borkowsk/sym4processing/README.md

 # sym4processing - various simulation resources in processing
+## @date 2024-09-26 (last modification)

 Processing files supporting various simulation applications and giving them selected possibilities and properties:

-* __Cellular Automata__ application design template
+* A design template for __CA__ ( __Cellular Automata__ ) applications.
-* Design template for an __ABM__ simulation application with the possibility of expanding with a network structure, suitable for many purposes
+* A design template for __ABM__( __Agent Base Modeling)  simulations with the possibility of expanding with a network structure, suitable for many purposes.
-* IP-network game template for **one server - many clients** games
+* IP-network game template for **one server - many clients** simulational games.
-* Additional optional tool codes for working with application templates
+* Additional optional source code modules for working with application templates.
+This set includes tools for generating artificial complex networks (not necessarily neural), collecting simulation data, calculating their statistics and visualizing them during the simulation.
 * Sample simulations written using these templates
 * As a submodule, it imports a repository with materials for the course "Processing in education and simulation" (**bookProcessingPL**)